-Tickets will be available for purchase in January.
-This includes access to the event, networking, and light refreshments with an open bar.
+Tickets are on sale now.
+General admission includes access to the event, networking, and light refreshments with an open bar.

 Hélène is an expert consumer and market researcher with a history that spans many categories within the sustainability and resilience front including the renewal of local and healthy food systems, solid waste diversion and food waste reduction, water conservation, energy conservation and renewable energy.